Gorur dam

 The Gorur Dam is constructed across the Hemavati river in 1979.
-The dam is located in Gorur village of Arkalgud Taluk, Hassan district, Karnataka.
+The dam is located in Gorur village of Hassan district, Karnataka.

-Gorur Dam is a large reservoir covering a catchment area of 2,810 km².
+Gorur Dam is a large reservoir covering a catchment area of 2,810 km^{2}.
 With the length of 4,692 meters and a height of 58.5 meters the reservoir has gross storage capacity of 1,050.63 mcm.